-6.1 RATING LEGISLATION
+RATING LEGISLATION

-As at May 2021, the legislative provisions that govern rates and charges are still contained in the Local Government Act 1989.
-There is likely a pending transition to the Local Government Act 2020 however no time frames, or detail has been released at the time of the Plans development.
+Currently, the legislative provisions that govern rates and charges are still contained in the Local Government Act 1989.
+There is likely a pending transition to the Local Government Act 2020 however no time frames, or detail has been released at the time of the Revenue and Rating Plan development.